timaliev/docker-zoneminder/README.md

 Run `docker compose up` in this directory to get mysql 8.0 container from DockerHub and latest Zoneminder container build (from https://launchpad.net/~iconnor/+archive/ubuntu/zoneminder-master).

 Access Zoneminder at [localhost](http://localhost/zm).

+Edit `docker-compose.yml` if you want to fiddle with parameters.